b-amir/qwiki/docs/DEVELOPER_ONBOARDING.md

 ### Do & Don't Checklist

 - **Do**
-  - Use `CommandFactory` and `CommandRegistry` when exposing new commands.
+  - Use specialized command factories (`CoreCommandFactory`, `ProviderCommandFactory`, etc.) and `CommandRegistry` when exposing new commands.
+  - Register commands with metadata (group, readiness requirements, timeout) via `CommandMetadata.ts`.
+  - Register services in appropriate registration modules (`CoreServiceRegistrations.ts`, `ContextServiceRegistrations.ts`, etc.) which are called from `AppBootstrap`.
-  - Register services and repositories once in `AppBootstrap`; wire readiness in `ServiceTiers.ts` when needed.
+  - Wire readiness in `ServiceTiers.ts` when services affect command dependencies or initialization.
   - Publish UI updates through `MessageBusService` and respect the defined `OutboundEvents` payloads.
   - Follow `FilePatterns`, `FileLimits`, and `PathPatterns` when scanning the workspace.
   - Read and write configuration exclusively via `ConfigurationManagerService` and its validation helpers.
-  - Check file sizes with the `read_file` tool metadata to keep all files under 300 lines.
+  - Check file sizes with the `read_file` tool metadata to keep all files under 300 lines (100% compliance achieved).
 - **Don't**
   - Bypass the DI container or construct services inline.
   - Post messages directly to a webview without going through the message bus.